alishad98/alishad98.github.io/README.md

 - Applied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes

 ## Projects
-### Formula One Budget and Inventoy Insights PowerBI Dashboard
+### Formula One Budget and Inventory Insights PowerBI Dashboard

 Dsigned dashboard to streamline budget tracking and provide real-time insights into cost variances for the Formula One programme, integrating data from multiple corporate platforms, including **Snowflake**, **Python** and **SAP**.
 This dashboard is actively used by and presented to stakeholders, including C-suite executives, to make data-driven decisions, monitor cost performance, and optimise inventory processes with the objective to indirectly impact car performance and provide more available spend to develop the car.